Glimmering light displays, seasonal cocktails, and visits with Santa mark the holiday season in Detroit, Michigan.

 The holiday season is a wonderful time to visit the historic Meadow Brook Hall in Rochester.

-With the mansion decorated for the holidays, you’ll see more than 50 Christmas trees — including a 10-ft tree made of 150 poinsettia plants — during the Holiday Walk, which runs Tuesday through Sunday from Nov.
-25 through Dec.
+With the mansion’s 110 rooms decorated for the holidays, you’ll see more than 50 Christmas trees — including a 10-ft tree made of 150 poinsettia plants — during the Holiday Walk, which runs from Nov.
+29 through Dec.
 23.

-It takes about an hour to stroll through the estate’s 110 rooms, where you’ll also see twinkling holiday lights and flickering fireplaces.
+It takes about an hour to stroll through the estate, where you’ll also see twinkling holiday lights and flickering fireplaces.

 The Holiday Walk is a marvelous daytime event, but Meadow Brook Hall is also worth a visit after dark when the mansion is aglow in a dazzling holiday light display.
 The self-guided tour of the Winter Wonder Lights also features music and concessions.
-It runs Nov.
-25 – 27, Dec.
-1 – 4, Dec.
-8 – 11, Dec.
-15 – 23, and Dec.
-27 – 30.
+It runs from Nov.
+29 through Dec.
+30.

-For more information and to purchase tickets for the Holiday Walk, Winter Wonder Lights, or the Starlight Stroll visit Meadow Brook Hall’s website.
+Visit Meadow Brook Hall’s website for more information and to purchase tickets for the Holiday Walk and Winter Wonder Lights

 Blake Farms Holiday Festivities

 First, grab a cup of hot cider, then hop on the wagon for a ride out to Blake’s 100-acre Christmas tree field.
 After you hunt for the perfect fir or spruce, you’ll cut it down yourself.
-Don’t worry — a complimentary saw will be provided and your tree will be safely hauled back and expertly shaken, baled, and drilled.
+A saw will be provided, and your tree will be safely hauled back and expertly shaken, baled, and drilled.

-Then enjoy all the holiday festivities at the farm!
-You can glide around the outdoor skating rink, shop the holiday market, and get cozy sipping hard ciders and dining in an igloo at Blake’s Tasting Room.
+Then, enjoy all the holiday festivities at the farm!
+You can glide around the outdoor skating rink, shop the holiday market, get cozy sipping hard ciders, or dine in an igloo at Blake’s Tasting Room.

-To learn more about all of the holiday festivities at Blake Farms, check out the Blake Farms website.
+To learn more about the holiday festivities at Blake Farms, check out the Blake Farms website.

 Explore this map to pinpoint these featured holiday events and attractions around Metro Detroit!